 Indy Summer Experience

-Does your summer at home consist of lying around the house in your pajamas?
-Do you find yourself counting down the days until you can finally move back to campus and be reunited with your friends?
-If so, why not stay in Indianapolis and participate in the Indy Summer Experience?
+Does your summer at home consist of lying around the house?
+Do you find yourself counting down the days until you can move back to campus, reuniting with friends?

-Indy Summer Experience 2019 includes Financial Sponsorship by
+Indy Summer Experience 2019 includes Financial Sponsorship from Elements Financial

 What can you expect to learn?
 What are the benefits of Indy Summer Experience?
 Below are the program's learning outcomes: